If your mother has bunions….

-Does a painful bunion cause your mother to kick off her shoes whenever she gets the chance because of a painful bunion.
-No doubt you are worried that the same problem will afflict your own feet?
+You are probably wondering if bunions are hereditary if your mother kicks off her shoes whenever she gets the chance because of a painful bunion.
+No doubt you are worried that the same problem will afflict your own feet.

 However, my research indicates that this issue about bunions and genetics is not quite so clear-cut.
 What is more clear is that a particular type of structure of your foot that predisposes you to develop bunions is definitely hereditary.

 Certain tendons and ligaments along with the supportive structures of the the first metatarsal bone are simply positioned differently in some people, and positioned in a way that leads to weakness in the foot.
 If your mother’s feet (or father’s) contain this kind of abnormal positioning, then it’s more likely that yours will, also.